danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Create a navbar menu:
+- Create dashboard structure to hold menu
+- Menu items:
+- Leaderboard
+- Last match
+- Next match
+- All matches by user
+- All matches by match
 - DONE: Get a basic map of variables that will be used
 - Rearrange folder structure: create main folders where everything will slot in
 - Encerrar apostas